 The rains turned up here in Victoria, Australia, in April and then kept on pouring.
 So far this year has seen almost no rain over summer and then about 600mm (2 foot) since about the middle of Autumn.
 In addition to that, winter maximum temperatures have set new records (which date back to the 1860s)….
 Read more »

 Posts Categorized: Food Forests

-This is the second monthly post for the research project about perennial plants, and perennialising annual plants, which provide food in temperate climate parts of Australia.
+This is the mid-Autumn post for the ongoing research project about perennial plants and self-perpetuating annual plants providing food in temperate climate Australia.
 The original article introducing this project, stating its aims, and providing participant instructions, can be found here.
-Growers are sending me information on a month-by-month basis, then this information… Read more »
+Growers are sending me information on a month-by-month basis, then this information is collated and… Read more »

 Broadacre permaculturist Mark Shepard takes us on a tour of his 106-acre farm, where he grows dozens of crops with almost no care at all.
 Mark tells you how, twenty years ago, he and friends put thousands of varieties of perennials in the ground, and left them there.
 Now, parts of his farm that are… Read more »

 I will always remember this day, as my first day actually witnessing a practical understanding of the Reams Biological Theory of Ionization and the Trophobiosis Theory of Francis Chaboussou.